Do you like a natural, eco fertilizer for your garden? If yes, we have a great solution for you using our coffee grounds.

 We can offer in our restaurant FREE bags of used coffee grounds to enrich your gardens.

 What do you think?
-Are you will be interested?
+Interested?
 Please comment and share with others.

 For those who didn’t hear anything about reading below How To Use Old Coffee Grounds In the Garden:

 Sprinkle used coffee grounds around your plants to protect them against destructive garden pests like ants, snails, and slugs.
-It has even been said that old grounds mixed with dried orange peel will keep away some small mammals like cats.
+Also old grounds mixed with dried orange peel will keep away some small mammals like cats.

 Fertilize Your Garden